Harry Houdini: The Master of Escape and Illusion

 Houdini made his debut performance in 1891 with his friend Hymen.
 They started from card games and magic tricks in museums and small theaters in New York.
-World’s Columbia Exposition in Chicago in 1893 gave them a good chance to get set.
-In 1894 Harry met a fellow performer, 18-year-old Wilhelmina Beatrice Rahner or Bess.
+The World’s Columbian Exposition in Chicago 1893 gave them a good chance to get set.
+In 1894, Harry met a fellow performer, 18-year-old Wilhelmina Beatrice Rahner, or Bess.
 They got married and their act was renamed “The Houdini’s” from “Brothers Houdini”.
-Soon Harry Houdini became fed-up of his tough routine and planned to start ‘Harry Houdini’s School of Magic’ in New York, but dropped.
+Soon, Harry Houdini became fed up with his tough routine and planned to start ‘Harry Houdini’s School of Magic’ in New York, but dropped out.

 Greatest Escape Artist Harry Houdini

 Harry Houdini finally met lucky opportunity in 1899.
 Martin Beck, a very strong figure in Vaudeville theater was deeply impressed by his handcuff tricks.
 He challenged Houdini to escape from Beck’s handcuffs, which he did easily.
-Being extremely convinced invited Houdini to open Omaha March in partnership for the next season.
+The extremely impressive performance has Houdini to open Omaha March in partnership for the next season.
 This changed Houdini’s life pattern.
 Houdini remained quite busy for the next five years.

-His magical acts and escape performances were appreciated throughout the leading Vaudvilli houses and across California.
+His magical acts and escape performances were respectable and admirable throughout the leading Vaudeville houses and across California.

 The later years saw him in high society lavish theaters.
 His selective approach paid-off well.
 Soon his fame crossed the Atlantic Ocean and Europe’s advanced culture tempted him.
 This inclination disturbed his relations with Beck.
 So he planned to go on his own.

-Harry Houdini was welcome in Europe and public acceptance of his escape acts took off easily.
-For five years he combed the continent delighting the crowds.
-The most remarkable part was that of taking public challenges.
-One such demand proved really tough.
+Harry Houdini was welcomed in Europe, and public acceptance of his escape acts took off easily.
+For five years, he combed the continent, delighting the crowds.
+The most remarkable part was taking public challenges.
+One such demand proved tough.

 The Newspaper “Mirror” of London arranged a special set of handcuffs, known as “Mirror Cuffs”.
 Houdini took the longest time, over an hour with many disturbing expressions and failing gestures for the audience.
 As soon as he got free the music hall heard the tallest roar setting off a chain of appreciation slogans and praise comments.